horseshoe7/CCGameCameraNode/README.md

 # What Does the Project Currently Do?

 It loads a test scene and allows you to pan and pinch the screen to adjust the zoom.
-For now, that's it.
+There are two buttons to show off the camera animation feature of the camera.
+T-R for top right, B-L for bottom left.
+Have a look at these action handlers for an example of how to best use it.

 # Features